Middle East, Caucasus and Central Asian Security Studies (MLitt) 2026 entry

 • leading political risk consultancies

-• various think tanks in the UK, Europe, Washington, DC
+• think tanks in the UK, Europe and Washington, DC

 • local NGOs in the Middle East

-• OSCE in Kazakhstan, the world's largest regional intergovernmental security organisation
+• the Organization for Security and Co-operation in Europe (OSCE) in Kazakhstan, the world's largest regional intergovernmental security organisation

 • governments, in diplomatic or analysis posts